Chipotle Chili Sloppy Joes

 - Pickle slices, optional

 - Preheat broiler.
-In a large skillet, cook beef, onion, green pepper and, if desired, jalapeno over medium heat 5-7 minutes or until beef is no longer pink, breaking up beef into crumbles; drain.
+In a large skillet, cook beef, onion, green pepper and, if desired, jalapeno over medium heat until beef is no longer pink, breaking up beef into crumbles, 5-7 minutes; drain.

 - Stir in chili sauce, water, chipotle peppers, brown sugar and mustard; bring to a boil.
-Simmer, uncovered, 8-10 minutes or until slightly thickened, stirring occasionally.
+Simmer, uncovered, until slightly thickened, 8-10 minutes, stirring occasionally.

 Editor's NoteWear disposable gloves when cutting hot peppers; the oils can burn skin.
 Avoid touching your face.